TREASURIES-U.S. 30-year yield hits record low after Swiss rate cut

 * U.S. 30-year yield hit record low for second day

-* 70 pct chance ECB to pursue QE next week-Reuters poll (Updates record low yield on 30-year bonds)
+* 70 pct chance ECB to pursue QE next week-Reuters poll (Updates market action, adds new quote)

 By Richard Leong